sanderele1/dat500-sansar-v2/README.md

 We do not have a seperate step for seeding and pre-alignment filtering, as we based our index on whole-read LSH.
 It's specifically buildt to only return similar candidates, within a specified jaccardian distance threshold.
 This is unlike the steps from the paper, which indexes on substrings (you could also do LSH on substrings).
 It should also be noted that we specifically targeted short reads, not long reads (which GenASM can handle).
 Short reads typically have no more than a few hundred base pairs, whilst long reads can have thousands to millions.[^1] Short reads generally also have a smaller error rate, whilst long reads have a higher error rate.[^1]

+## Why LSH (locality-sensitive hashing)

+We immediately knew we probably needed some form of fuzzy index, to allow for mutations and errors in the DNA samples.
+We already knew about the concept of LSH, and as it seemed fun, and fit our specific problem perfectly (fuzzy index), we decided to go for it.

 [^1]: [`GenASM paper, Introduction,  page 1 - https://doi.org/10.48550/arXiv.2009.07692`](https://doi.org/10.48550/arXiv.2009.07692)

 # Support files: